4. Optimization#

 In local search, for example, we replace the entire gradient update with

 where \(nbr\) is the neighborhood of the point \(x_{t}\).
 This approach is also colloquially known as hill climbing, steepest ascent, or greedy search.
-In stochastic local search, we would then define a probability distribution over the uphill neighbors proportional to how much they improve our function and then sample at random.
+In stochastic local search, we would then define a probability distribution over the uphill neighbors proportional to how much they improve our function and then sample randomly.
 A second stochastic option is to start again from a different random starting point whenever we reach a local maximum.
 This approach is known as random restart hill climbing.
+An effective strategy here is also random search, which should be the go-to baseline one attempts first when approaching a new problem.
+Here an iterate \(x_{t+1}\) is chosen uniformly at random from the set of iterates.
+An alternative, which has been proven to be less efficient (see Random Search for Hyper-Parameter Optimization by Bergstra and Bengio, 2012), is the grid search, which chooses hyperparameters equidistantly in the same range used for random search.

-If instead of throwing away our “old” good candidates keep them in a population of good candidates, then we arrive at evolutionary algorithms.
+If instead of throwing away our “old” good candidates, keep them in a population of good candidates, then we arrive at evolutionary algorithms.
 Here we maintain a population of \(K\) good candidates, which we then try to improve at each step.
-The advantage here is that evolutionary algorithms are embarrassingly parallel and are as such highly scalable.
+The advantage here is that evolutionary algorithms are embarrassingly parallel and are, as such, highly scalable.

 4.5.
 Further References#